 You can expect to receive placement preparation support on the application process (i.e. CV writing, production of covering letters and applications, interview skills, assessment centres) as well as practical placement support (such as where to find information on visas, accommodation, money etc).
+For some placements, there is a requirement for a Disclosure and Barring Service (DBS) check and you should liaise with your placements support team for further guidance.

-Before going on placement you will receive a University Placement Handbook containing generic advice and information for whilst you are on placement: [www.bath.ac.uk/internal/placements/documents/Placement\\Handbook.pdf](http://www.bath.ac.uk/internal/placements/documents/Placement_Handbook.pdf)
+Before going on placement you will receive a University Placement Handbook containing generic advice and information for whilst you are on placement: www.bath.ac.uk/internal/placements/documents/Placement_Handbook.pdf